-Names have been changed to protect privacy

-"One elderly shelter resident was living with us for a long time.

-She was in a highly lethal situation, but took comfort in the fact she was able to bring her dog Patches.
-Patches was uneasy about living in a communal shelter with 12 other families, but he soon became comfortable and the children in the shelter loved to play with him.
+\Names have been changed to protect privacy "One elderly shelter resident was living with us for a long time.
+She was in a highly lethal situation, but took comfort in the fact she was able to bring her dog Patches.\ Patches was uneasy about living in a communal shelter with 12 other families, but he soon became comfortable and the children in the shelter loved to play with him.
 He was able to run around in the small dog park and his mom was able to have a room with an attached doggy door that led to the outside.
-A couple of months ago, long-term safe housing became available for Mom and Patches and they were finally able to for making this possible!"
+A couple of months ago, long-term safe housing became available for Mom and Patches and they were finally able to move out into their own apartment.
+Thank you for making this possible!"
+DV ADVOCATE AT DOMESTIC ABUSE WOMEN'S NETWORK IN WASHINGTON STATE